mattiaa32-lgtm/DelightfulChurros/README.md

-Anything that would otherwise differ between phone and laptop lives in the sheet's Config tab, not in browser storage: the Discogs token, the radar results, and the currency rates.
+Anything that would otherwise differ between phone and laptop lives in the sheet's Config tab, not in browser storage: the Discogs token, the radar results, the currency rates, the wantlist and listened marks, and the day's Discover picks.
 Two devices each running their own weekly search produced two different radars and spent the search allowance twice.

 Rates are refreshed monthly from the European Central Bank via frankfurter.app